-The school will make the Sports Hall (Careers Convention only), Lecture Theatre, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
+The school will make the Sports Hall (Futures Convention only), lecture theatre, auditorium, assembly hall, classrooms or private meeting rooms available as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
-This will all be discussed and agreed in advance of the visit.
+This will all be discussed and agreed in advance.